desterhuizen/mongo_index_management_ci_cd/README.md

 # Index Management for Atlas projects

-Running and application that make use of MongoDB Atlas for a backing infrastructure pose an interesting problem for managing indexes.
-MongoDB Professional services generally reccommends managing the required indexes as part of the applicaiton repository.
+Running an application that make use of MongoDB Atlas for a backing infrastructure pose an interesting problem for managing indexes.
+MongoDB generally reccommends managing the required indexes as part of the applicaiton repository.

 During the release cycle a test can be run to check if all th required indexes exists.
-If there are missing indexes the release need to stop and not applciaiton changes should be completed.
+If there are missing indexes the release needs to stop and no applciaiton changes should be completed.

 The indexes can be created via the Atlas API or the Atlas Console.